anshumanbh/tko-subs/README.md

 We need GO installed.
 Once you have GO, just type `go get github.com/anshumanbh/tko-subs` to download the tool.

+Once the tool is downloaded, type `tko-subs -h`.

 The next thing we need to do is to get the following information:
 * Github's Personal Access Token - Make sure this token has the rights to create repositories, references, contents, etc. You can create this token here - https://github.com/settings/tokens
 * Heroku Username and API key